-- 7.1.
 We are committed to whole school inclusion.
 In our school we support children with a range of special educational needs and/or disabilities.
-We will seek specialist SEND provision and training from SEND services where necessary. - 7.2 At the time of a prospective admission the SENDCo and Head teacher will work together to look at the needs of the prospective pupil.
-Where the SENDCo and Head teacher feel that the school can meet the child's needs, they will be offered a place.
+We will seek specialist SEND provision and training from SEND services where necessary.

+At the time of a prospective admission the SENDCo and Vice Principal Prep School or Deputy Principal Senior School will work together to look at the needs of the prospective pupil.
+Where the SENDCo and Leadership Team feel that the school can meet the child's needs, they will be offered a place.
 Where it is felt that the school could meet the child's needs but only with a Learning Support Assistant (LSA) in place, the school will discuss this extra cost with the prospective parents.
-Where it is felt that the needs of the child cannot be met, even with a LSA in place, unfortunately the child will not be offered a place. - 7.3 Once a child starts at the school, if it is felt that the pupil has more complicated needs than believed on entry, a meeting will be held with the SENDCo and the Head Teacher and a 'way forwards' plan will be discussed.
-This may include the discussion of the pupil requiring the assistance of a LSA and the cost of this provision. - 7.4 If the pupil develops needs that were not evident or previously diagnosed, the SENDCo will endeavour to build a plan to meet the needs of that student.
-After discussions and formal reviews with parents, if it is identified that the needs of the student cannot be met, the student will be supported in finding alternative provision. - 7.5 For SEND behaviour provision, see Behaviour policy
+Where it is felt that the needs of the child cannot be met, even with a LSA in place, unfortunately the child will not be offered a place.

+Once a child starts at the school, if it is felt that the pupil has more complicated needs than believed on entry, a meeting will be held with the SENDCo and the Vice Principal Prep or Deputy Principal and a 'way forwards' plan will be discussed.
+This may include the discussion of the pupil requiring the assistance of a LSA and the cost of this provision.

+If the pupil develops needs that were not evident or previously diagnosed, the SENDCo will endeavour to build a plan to meet the needs of that student.
+After discussions and formal reviews with parents, if it is identified that the needs of the student cannot be met, the student will be supported in finding alternative provision.

+For SEND behaviour provision, see Behaviour policy